SpatialStats/spatialstats.github.io/pages/r-arcgis-bridge.md

 permalink: "/r-arcgis-bridge/"
 ---

-Combine the power of ArcGIS and R to solve your spatial problems.
+Use the [R-ArcGIS Bridge](https://www.esri.com/en-us/arcgis/products/r-arcgis-bridge/overview) to combine the power of ArcGIS and R to solve your spatial problems.
 The R – ArcGIS Community is a community driven collection of free, open source projects making it easier and faster for R users to work with ArcGIS data, and ArcGIS users to leverage the analysis capabilities of R.

 ### The R ArcGIS Bridge Github Repository